RuneLabsxyz/ponzi-docs/docs/🤖 Agents/how-we-made-johnny.md

 - A consciousness module that produces thoughts on an interval
 - Processors that handle inputs from Discord and Twitter

-These thoughts are then handled as inputs by the consciousness, as well as inputs from Discord and Twitter.
-The system processes those inputs and potentially delegates to subprocessors based on the type of input (though currently, this version only uses the master processor).
-It also has access to the chain of thought that the orchestrator can use to execute actions in PonziLand.
-However, since we are handling all inputs with a single processor, it is not good at handling messages and tweets at the moment, but future versions will be able to handle this.
+The orchestrator handles all inputs, including including thoughts created by the consciousness, and processes them.
+Ideally the processor would handle messages differently from thoughts through delegating to a subprocessor, but this is a simpler solution for now that only uses the master processor, so it is bad at responding to messages at the moment.
+The orchestrator can then create a `ponziland_action` in response to the input, which creates a chain of thought to execute the given action in Ponzi Land and informs the orchestrator of the result.

 ![Orchestrator](/img/daydreams_chart.png)

 The conscioussness is set to run every 5 minutes, and will produce a thought about either doing something in ponziland or sharing a thought on twitter.
 The prompt includes the five most recent thoughts produced to avoid repeating itself.
-If the conscioussness produces a thought about doing something in ponziland, like checking on its lands, the orchestrator will create a chain of thought to do so, and then the chain of thought will return the outcome of the action to the orchestrator, where the result can be processed and responded to.
+If the conscioussness produces a thought about doing something in ponziland, like "I should check on my lands", the orchestrator will create a chain of thought to do so, and then the chain of thought will return the outcome of the action to the orchestrator, where the result can be processed and responded to.

-The conscioussness produces thoughts such as "I should check on my lands", or "I should tweet something", which the orchestrator processes as an input to decide what to do.
-The orchestrator will process the thought and then output the actions to take, and in the case of a ponziland action, a chain of thought is started to execute the action and then the result of the ponziland action is processed as a new input.

 All of the charactarization is done in the conscioussness and the orchestrator/processor.
 The conscioussness produces thoughts while the processor processes those thoughts as well as other inputs, and decides what actions to take.
 At the moment the actions the processor has access to are:
 - discord_message